Frequently Asked Questions (F.A.Q.)

 All cyclists are responsible for transportation to event start lines.

-When you finish your ride at Armory Park, (Finish Line for ALL events), drop your bike off at the FREE secure Bike Valet off 13th St south of Armory Park and take the FREE shuttle back to your event start and your car.
-Volunteers at the Information tent will direct you to the Bike Valet and the shuttle boarding location.
-The shuttle stops at 6:30pm.
+At the Armory Park finish line drop your bike off at the FREE secure Bike Valet off 13th St south of Armory Park and take the FREE shuttle back to your event start and your car.
+Shuttle departs from the east side of the Senior Center on 5th Ave.
+The last shuttle departs at 6:00pm.
 Due to limited space, shuttle vans are unable to transport your bicycle with you.
-Each cyclist will be given a Bike Check ticket that must be surrendered when you return to the park to retrieve your bike no later than 6:30pm.
+Each cyclist will be given a Bike Valet ticket that must be surrendered when you return to the park to retrieve your bike no later than 7:00pm.

 7.0 Medallions for all finishers!

 All finishers receive a medallion at the finish line!
-106-mile finishers could earn platinum, gold, silver or bronze medallions depending on finish time.
-76, 54 , 37 and 28 milers receive a gold medallion.
+100-mile finishers could earn platinum, gold, silver or bronze medallions depending on finish time.
+50 ad 20 milers receive a gold medallion.
 Learn more…

 8.0 Rider Numbers